-Canada Day, July 1st weekend.
+Canada Day, July weekend.
 Lots of visitors arriving.
 Since I plan to be away for a couple of days this week, I cut the lawn today with the riding lawn mower even thought it barely needed it.
-I like the garden to look nice on special days.
+I like the garden to look nice on special days, but usually do it once a week.
 Here’s an earlier photo of my daughter doing it for me.

 We have been experiencing a heat wave that has slowed growth so obviously in the grass, and lessened our activities.
 A couple of men arrived today to cut down some big maple tree branches that reach across the deck and are brushing the sides of the house.
 One of the farmer’s sons is hauling away those branches, and the girls have left to go swimming in a neighbour’s big pond.
 I glanced over at the chicken coop, but the ladies have disappeared inside for their afternoon nap.
 Part of their routine.